-Handies Peak is a 5.3 mile moderately trafficked out and back trail located near Lake City, CO that features a river.
+Handies Peak is a 5.3 mile moderately trafficked out and back trail located near Lake City, Colorado that features a river.
 The trail is good for all skill levels offers a number of activity options.
 Dogs and horses are also able to use this trail.

 Hike was great, make sure you stay on the correct path in order to have the easiest ascent.
 There was still snow on the ground when we hiked it and we accidently hung right and had to scramble along the back side of the saddle in order to get to the peak.
 Other than that the hike is pretty accomplishable.